eriklins/InsideBlue-BLE-Tool/README.md

 This project is implemented with the [Lazarus IDE](https://www.lazarus-ide.org/) and [FreePascal](https://www.freepascal.org/).
 Lazarus is a free Delphi compatible cross-platform IDE for Rapid Application Development.
 Free Pascal is a mature, versatile, open source Pascal compiler.

 InsideBlue BLE Tool was built with Lazarus IDE v2.3.0 (trunk) and FreePascal 3.2.2 on Windows 10 x86_64.

+Since both Lazarus/FreePascal as well as the SimpleBLE library are cross-platform, Linux and Mac OS versions of InsideBlue BLE Tool should be possible.
+Looking into that...

 ## BLE Library
 Inside Blue BLE Tool is based on the SimpleBLE library (https://github.com/OpenBluetoothToolbox/SimpleBLE) and uses the Pascal bindings for that library (https://github.com/eriklins/Pascal-Bindings-For-SimpleBLE-Library).